abhinavkaurav/indus-cloudauth/README.md

 * Standardizes authentication with a consistent interface for token management and authentication.
 * Simplifies secret key retrieval from AWS Secrets Manager.
 Azure Key Vault, GCP Secret Manager and more coming soon.
-* Enhances security by eliminating manual credential handling
+* Enhances security by eliminating manual credential handling.
 * Provided option to encrypt more information using `auth_id` and set token expiry using `expiry_seconds`.
-* Reduces boilerplate code with easy-to-use methods for token generation and validation
+* Reduces boilerplate code with easy-to-use methods for token generation and validation.

 ## Requirements